edhzsz/MLUND/projects/smartcab/Report.md

 ## Implement Q-Learning

-_QUESTION: What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
-Why is this behavior occurring?_

 Q-learning is an algorithm in which an agent tries to learn the optimal policy from its history of interaction with the environment.
  The general formula of the Q-learning equation is the following: